Among003/among003.github.io/index.markdown

       url:   "https://www.linkedin.com/in/adrian-monges-rodriguez-a904b0163/"

 ---
-I'm Adrian, nice to meet you.
+Hello, I'm Adrian.
 I am a computer science and engineering graduate from the University of Riverside, California.

 I generally program in C and C++, but love to reach out into other areas as well (check out my projects).